- Using a Custom NPM Registry

 - CodeSandbox CI

-You can use your own private npm registry if you have Workspace Pro.
+You can use your own private npm registry if you have Team Pro.

-Note: Custom NPM Registry support is currently only available to Pro Workspace pilot members.
-Sign up to join the waitlist.
+Note: Custom NPM Registry support is currently only available to Team Pro members.
+Check out Team Pro.

 The custom private npm registry setting makes it possible for sandboxes in your workspace to retrieve npm packages from your own npm registry.
-This setting is available for all Pro Workspaces, you can access the settings here.
+This setting is available for all Team Pro workspaces, you can access the settings here.

 You can configure your private npm registry in your Workspace Settings.